tensorpack/tensorpack/docs/tutorial/trainer.md

     ```

 2. The tower function (your model code) will get called once on each GPU.
-   You must follow the abovementieond rules of tower function.
+   You must follow the abovementioned rules of tower function.

 ### Distributed Trainers